 1910 University Drive, Boise, Idaho, 83725-1014

-Dr. Kathleen Araújo is the Director of the Energy Policy Institute and Associate Professor of Sustainable Energy Systems, Innovation, and Policy at Boise State University.
+Dr. Kathleen Araújo is the Director of the CAES Energy Policy Institute and Associate Professor of Sustainable Energy Systems, Innovation, and Policy at Boise State University.
 She is responsible for the strategic direction and executive decision-making for the Institute which is the policy body for the Center for Advanced Energy Studies, a consortium of public universities plus Idaho National Laboratory.
 Dr. Araújo specializes in strategic decision-making and planning associated with energy systems change.
 This includes work relating to targeted adaptations, such as with decarbonization or regional industrial restructuring, as well as unplanned shifts, including extreme weather and other disruption.